Nautical Interior Design

 Design

-The indispensable element to consider for a correct design of the interiors of boats, of whatever type they are, is represented by the particular context in which one operates.
-In fact, unlike the interior design of residences and buildings with various uses, in this case it is necessary to take into account the behavior of the sea.
+The essential element to consider for a correct design of the interiors of boats, of any type, is represented by the particular context in which one operates.
+In fact, differently from the interior design of residences and buildings with various uses, in this case it is necessary to take into account the behavior of the sea.
 All the furnishings that will characterize the spaces of the boats must be optimal and safe in situations of continuous movement.
 For this reason, kitchens, living rooms, bedrooms and bathrooms must be equipped with fixed furniture and well anchored to the floor.
-Even the complements and accessories useful during the stay on the boat will be studied ad hoc to avoid falling and to remain functional over time.
+Even the complements and accessories useful during the stay on the boat will be studied ad hoc so as not to fall and to remain functional over time.

-As far as style is concerned, in recent years we have moved away from a purely marine taste, in favor of interiors with a contemporary and more modern flavor that closely resemble those of the environments located on the mainland.
+As for style, in recent years there has been a move away from a purely nautical taste, in favor of interiors with a contemporary and more modern flavor that closely resemble those of environments located on dry land.

-As already mentioned, the boats differ in the two main categories: sailing and motor.
-The former convert the energy of the wind into driving force, while the latter work thanks to the equipment of an engine.
-However, even within the two macro categories it is possible to make differentiations; the first characteristic that determines the type of boat is represented by the size.
-They range from small sailing boats, dinghies, to semi-cabins intended for daytime navigation, to large cabin cruisers that can accommodate spacious and comfortable interiors equipped with all the comforts to stay there day and night.
+As already mentioned, boats are divided into two main categories: sailing boats and motor boats.
+The former convert wind energy into driving force, while the latter work thanks to the provision of an engine.
+However, even within the two macro categories it is possible to make some differentiations; the first characteristic that determines the type of boat is represented by the size.
+They range from small sailing boats, drifts, To semi-cabin intended for daytime navigation, up to large cabin cruisers able to accommodate large and comfortable interiors equipped with all the comforts to stay there day and night.

 Different structure and spaces for sailing and motor boats